saikumarkella/FaceRecognization/README.md

 Model : Simense Custom Model , Inception and VGG16.

 Modules : Opencv,Tensorflow and Keras.

+Exectuion :

+        --> Preprocess the Inputs images in a testset folder. by calling the FaceExtractors.
+        --> Pass the Cropped Faces to the Load model from the Embedding.h5 --> So we get the Embedding for the faces .
+        --> By using embedding vector we will find the distance between the input image and images in database.
+        --> we will find the smallest distance in the database images .
+        --> smallest distance represents the high similarity.

 Experiments Face Recognization:

     1.Problem viewd as Binary Classification Problem